joetor5/unix-dev-notes/ruby/ubuntu-ruby-2.5.8.md

 # Installing Ruby 2.5.8 on Ubuntu 24.04

-Ubuntu 24.04 ships with OpenSSL 3.0.
-This will cause issues when compiling an older version of Ruby (such as 2.5.8), since older Rubies may require OpenSSL 1.x.
+Ubuntu 24.04 ships with [OpenSSL](https://github.com/openssl/openssl) 3.0.
+This causes issues when compiling Ruby 2.5.8,
+since older Rubies may require OpenSSL 1.x. when building from source.

 ## Install Prerequisites